23 of the Best Gluten-Free Cookie Brands (2022)

 • Gluten Free Vanilla Sandwich Cookies

-Cross-Contact: Mi-Del’s website says that their products are produced in a dedicated gluten-free facility.
-They also do safety tests of their ingredients and have a third-party test for possible cross-contact.
-(Source: Mi-Del
+Cross-Contact: MI-DEL’s products are produced in a dedicated gluten-free facility that is also free from peanuts.
+They do safety tests of their ingredients and have a third-party test for possible cross-contact.
+(Source: MI-DEL)

 Oreo

-• Double Stuf Gluten Free Chocolate Sandwich Cookies
+• OREO Double Stuf Gluten Free Chocolate Sandwich Cookies

 Cross-Contact: Oreo doesn’t have any information regarding their gluten or allergen cross-contact policy, so we reached out to them.
 We will update this article when we hear back from them.